ci-compass/cicf/week02-python-and-jupyter/slides/slides.md

 #    theme: default
 ---

-# Greetings and salutations!

-Welcome to week two of CICF.
+# Welcome to week two of CICF!

-We will look at Jupyter notebooks and the Python programming language.
-We will work with some science data using Jupyter and Python.

 ## The plan this week: